How to Start Eco-Friendly Seedlings for Your Garden

 I had a couple of these trays left over from last year so I’m using them and will attempt to reuse them next year.
 Although the packaging has a small label saying that it is made with recycled plastic, it doesn’t list whether they used any post-consumer plastic and it also doesn’t list a percentage.
 I

-t comes wrapped in plastic with a cardboard insert.
+This product was wrapped in plastic with a cardboard insert.
 It has a plastic tray, plastic cells, and a clear plastic dome.
 That’s a lot of plastic.

 I started using these trays a few years ago because I like the uniformity and size of the cells.
 They fit easily under my shop lights and are easy to move out to the garden.
 However, I have never felt good about buying plastic.
 I’ve decided not to purchase these anymore.